The Analogue Pocket might be the perfect portable video game system – TechCrunch

 The Analogue Pocket is a portable gaming console that can play the entire library of Game Boy, Game Boy Color and Game Boy Advance games out of the box — natively, without emulation, so that the gaming experience is exactly as you remember it (or as it was intended, if this is your first experience with these classic titles).
 That’s not all, though: Using cartridge adapters, the Analogue Pocket can support Game Gear, Neo Geo Pocket Color, Atari Lynx and other games, too.

-Analogue Pocket is set to release some time in 2020, with a more specific date to be announced later on.
-It’s a natural next step for the company that delivered excellent gaming experiences via the Nt Mini, the Super Nt and the Mega Sg, but it’s still a nice, exciting surprise to find out that they’re tackling the rich history of mobile gaming next.
+Analogue Pocket is set to release some time in 2020, with a more specific date to be announced later.
+It’s a natural next step for the company that delivered excellent gaming experiences via the Nt Mini, the Super Nt and the Mega Sg, but it’s still a nice, exciting surprise to find out they’re tackling the rich history of mobile gaming next.

 [gallery ids="1898038,1898039,1898040,1898041,1898042,1898043,1898044,1898045,1898046,1898047,1898048,1898049,1898050,1898051"]